Group topologies on automorphism groups of homogeneous structures

 First we provide a variety of Fra\"iss\'e limits for which the question above has a negative answer.
-In all cases this follows via Lemma \ref{using meagerness} from the property that solutions over $\Aut{\M}$ of non-trivial equations in one variable have meager sets of solutions.
-The latter is in turn proved using a criterion formulated in Lemma \ref{lem-comeager} by which this is the case provided any $\alpha\in \Aut{\M}\setminus\{1\}$ is what we call {\it strongly unbounded} (Definition \ref{def-st-ub}).
-Intuitively, the latter means that points largely displaced by $\alpha$ are in some sense dense in $M$.
+In all cases this follows via Lemma \ref{using meagerness} from the property that over $\Aut{\M}$ of non-trivial equations in one variable have meager sets of solutions.
+The latter is in turn from the criterion formulated in Lemma \ref{lem-comeager}, according to which the conclusion holds whenever any $\alpha\in \Aut{\M}\setminus\{1\}$ is what we call {\it strongly unbounded} (Definition \ref{def-st-ub}).
+Intuitively, the latter means that points `largely displaced' by $\alpha$ are in some sense dense in $M$.
 Theorem \ref{thm-main-zariski} below collects some miscellaneous results found in Corollary \ref{zar-free-AP} (for \ref{zar fr am}), \ref{cor-zar-ury} (for \ref{zar ury}), \ref{cor-zar-rant} (for \ref{zar rant}) and Corollary \ref{cor-products} (for \ref{zar prod}) below.
-[0]{ The Zarisski topology on $\Aut{\M}$ is not a group topology if $\M=\fl{\mathcal{K}}$ for a \fraisse class $\mathcal{K}$ in a relational language $\mathfrak L$ in each of the following cases: \begin{enumerate} \item $\mathcal{K}$ is a non-trivial free amalgamation class and the action of $G$ on $M$ is transitive; \item $\M$ is the rational Urysohn space; \item $\M$ is the random tournament; \item $\mathcal{K}$ is of the form $\mathcal{K}_{1}\otimes \mathcal{K}_{2}$ for strong amalgamation classes $\mathcal{K}_{1}$ and $\mathcal{K}_{2}$ where: \begin{itemize} \item $\mathcal{K}_{1}$ is non-trivial and either it is as in as in \ref{zar ury} or the action of $\Aut{\fl{\mathcal{K}_{1}}}$ on the set $\uni^{2}\setminus\{(a,a)\}_{a\in M}$ is transitive. \item $\fl{\mathcal{K}_{2}}$ is the countable dense meet tree, the cyclic tournament $S(2)$ or $(\mathbb{Q},<)$. \end{itemize} \end{enumerate} } \begin{thmx} \textthmmainzariski \end{thmx} Here we say that $\mathcal{K}$ is {\it trivial} if the equality type of a tuple from $M$ determines its type or, equivalently, if $\Aut{\M}$ is the full symmetric group.
+[0]{ The Zarisski topology $\tau_Z$ on $\Aut{\M}$ is not a group topology if $\M=\fl{\mathcal{K}}$ for a \fraisse class $\mathcal{K}$ in a relational language $\mathfrak L$ in each of the following cases: \begin{enumerate} \item $\mathcal{K}$ is a non-trivial free amalgamation class and the action of $G$ on $M$ is transitive; \item $\M$ is the rational Urysohn space; \item $\M$ is the random tournament; \item $\mathcal{K}$ is of the form $\mathcal{K}_{1}\otimes \mathcal{K}_{2}$ (see Definition \ref{def: tensor product of fraisse classes}) for strong amalgamation classes $\mathcal{K}_{1}$ and $\mathcal{K}_{2}$ where: \begin{itemize} \item $\mathcal{K}_{1}$ is non-trivial and either it is as in \ref{zar ury} or the action of $\Aut{\fl{\mathcal{K}_{1}}}$ on the set $\uni^{2}\setminus\{(a,a)\}_{a\in M}$ is transitive. \item $\fl{\mathcal{K}_{2}}$ is the countable dense meet tree, the cyclic tournament $S(2)$ or $(\mathbb{Q},<)$. \end{itemize} \end{enumerate} } \begin{thmx} \textthmmainzariski \end{thmx} Here we say that $\mathcal{K}$ is {\it trivial} if the equality type of a tuple from $M$ determines its type or, equivalently, if $\Aut{\M}$ is the full symmetric group.